gerteck/mb-architecture/index.md

 However, I hold no claims over the 100% accuracy of the diagrams shown here.

 Cheers!
-You can read it as a bedtime story instead of scrolling brainrot.
+You can read it as a bedtime story (since you might fall asleep).

 <div class="clearfix">
   <span class="float-end"><a class="btn btn-light" href="{{baseUrl}}/contents/architecture.html">